DavidWells/atom-react-autocomplete/readme.md

 - your feature here!

 ## Install

 1. Search for the `atom-react-autocomplete` package and install
 2. `npm i react-autocomplete-cli --save-dev` in your project
-3. Create `.importjs.json` file in your project root dir and specify your component paths
+3. Create `.importjs.json` file in your project root dir and specify your component paths.
+See example below
+4. in your project add `generate: "rc-autocomplete"` to your npm scripts

+Step 4 generates the `completions.json` file used by the atom plugin.

+If you have `completions.json` generated in your root directory and autocompletions are not working.
+Restart Atom and it should pickup the completions file

 ```
 // .importjs.json example
 {